CynthiaPeters/paddle-frontend-assessment/README.md

     # Yarn
     yarn dev

-    # NPM
+    # **NPM**
     npm run dev

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+The page will reload if you make edits and save, You will also see any lint errors in the console.